lisophorm/BlackSwanTest/README.md

 This is over a day of work.
 There is room for improvement, and for sure I may have overlooked some glitches.
+The IE11 troubleshooting alone took 3 hours.
+So please keep in mind I could not that was all the time I could invest on this demo.

 Candidate:**Alfonso Florio**